GrapeCity, Inc., publishes the ComponentOne product line.

 Q: I want to activate products on a machine that does not have an internet connection.
 What do I do?

-A: You can activate by phone, e-mail, or online.
+If your key is from before July 29th, 2020, you can activate by phone, e-mail, or online.
 All three processes are described here: https://c1verification.componentone.com/webfiles/.
 Once you've completed your manual activation, you'll receive an Activation Code.
 Enter the serial number of your product and the authentication number you received into the Activation Wizard, and complete the process.

 Q: If I am redistributing ComponentOne Studio controls in my application, do my users need to use activation?